 – Mike Brooks, WeatherBug (Src).

 For mobile, it is the location (GPS) data that matters most to the advertisers.
 Because by using such data, advertisers can take advantage of both real-time locations in addition to other data.
-Since users can carry a mobile device while traversing, advertisers can customize their mobile creative message, and can leverage geofencing, location (or place) analytics, etc. to serve the best-suited ad to the user.
+Since users can carry a mobile device while traversing, advertisers can customize their mobile creative message and can leverage geofencing, location (or place) analytics, etc. to serve the best-suited ad to the user.

-For programmatic mobile advertising set-up, you can share the location data with the Supply-side platforms (SSPs) and request them to pass it via bid request so that advertisers can identify the users and return a relevant ad.
+For a programmatic mobile advertising set-up, you can share the location data with the Supply-side platforms (SSPs) and request them to pass it via bid request so that advertisers can identify the users and return a relevant ad.

-Secondly, many publishers have started collecting email addresses of the users via newsletter signups, event registration, online product (eBook, Whitepaper) downloads, etc. But it is understood that not all publishers can do this and gather a pile of email addresses.
+Secondly, many publishers have started collecting the email addresses of the users via newsletter signups, event registration, online product (eBook, Whitepaper) downloads, etc. But it is understood that not all publishers can do this and gather a pile of email addresses.

 For the said situation, there are advanced Database Management Platforms (DMPs) that can help you store the details of your website visitors for a given period of time and help you with serving targeted ads on the mobile web.
 Besides, many ad-tech partners are working on Unified ID solutions to find alternatives for cookie and tracking pixels to help the publishers without logged-in traffic.